-Matrix Comparisons¶
+Matrix Comparisons

 Ecopy contains several methods for comparing matrices.
 Some of these are similar to ordination, while others are more traditional null hypothesis testing.

-.
+Takes two distance matrices for a Mantel test.
+Returns object of class Mantel.
 Calculates the cross-product between lower triangle matrices, using either standardized variables or standardized ranks.
-The test statistics is the cross-product is divided bywhere n is the number of objects.
+The test statistics is the cross-product is divided by

 Parameters

-- d1: numpy.ndarray or pandas.DataFrame
+d1: numpy.ndarray or pandas.DataFrame

-- First distance matrix.
+First distance matrix.

-- d2: numpy.nadarray or pandas.DataFrame
+d2: numpy.nadarray or pandas.DataFrame

-- Second distance matrix.
+Second distance matrix.

-- test: [‘pearson’ | ‘spearman’]
+test: [‘pearson’ | ‘spearman’]

 ‘pearson’ performs Mantel test on standardized variables.